AI Oversight and Human Mistakes: Evidence from Centre Court: Empirical Results

 \section{Empirical Results}

-In this section, we use our consolidated data set to study the impact of AI oversight on umpiring decision-making in professional tennis.
-We begin by examining changes in the overall mistake rate for all hits and then separately for serves and non-serves.
-We then study changes in the frequency of each call and the resulting impact on different types of mistakes.
-In particular, we highlight the influence of distance from the line.
-We end by considering whether there is important heterogeneity by tournament stage.
+In this section, we use our consolidated data set to study the impact of AI oversight on umpiring decision-making in professional tennis.\footnote{Our officiating expert confirmed that the pool of umpires remained stable throughout the study period.
+This eliminates the possibility that the estimated effects are due to changes in the umpire sample.
+Additionally, suspensions and terminations are implemented solely for disciplinary reasons rather than performance, which further alleviates this concern.} We begin by examining changes in the overall mistake rate for all hits.
+We then highlight the influence of distance from the line and whether a ball was in or out.